pytools4dart/pytools4dart/README.md

 The outpath should be to an "input" named folder, placed in a folder where the DART "output" folder will be created upon running.

+The simulationtype can be either "flux" or "lidar".

 ###### Plots management